-In the Kasungu District in northern Malawi, Students in the areas suffer from common diseases including diarrhoea and trachoma as a result of poor sanitation and hygiene practices.
+In the Kasungu District in northern Malawi, students in the areas suffer from common diseases including diarrhea and trachoma as a result of poor sanitation and hygiene practices.
 Students also suffer from malnourishment as a result of poor dietary habits and a lack of resources to grow nutritious foods within their household.
 The dietary habits are significantly impacted by the complex changes that have occurred as a result of climate change.

 Communities are unaware of improved conservation agricultural practices, which can mitigate the effects of climate change and result in more consistent production of nutritious foods.
 This is compounded by drier conditions in the communities due to inconsistent rainfall during the times of year where rain is expected.
 When water is available, it is commonly used for consumption and not for agricultural purposes.